MicrosoftDocs/learn/learn-pr/azure-devops/assess-your-development-process/includes/4-devops-assessment.md

 ### Testing

 Mara hasn't seen any unit tests in the projects she's looked at, including her current project, the web site for _Space Game_.
-No wonder Amita from QA is always coming back to the team with bugs because existing functionality breaks when the dev team adds new features.
+No wonder Amita from QA is always coming back to the team with bugs.
+Existing functionality always seems to break when the dev team adds new features.

 The teams have held back on developing mobile apps for their games because they say maintaining standard web sites is hard enough.